byoung77/Approximate-Nearest-Neighbors-Project/README.md

 - performance is shaped strongly by `pool_factor`, `neighbors_bottom`, `neighbors_upper`, and `exp_level`
 - because the implementation is meant to be understandable, some parts favor clarity over micro-optimization

-That said, these same features make it a good project for demonstrating ANN concepts and for running controlled experiments on recall, inflation, build time, and search time.